fmhoward/DLRS/README.md

 python model_analysis.py -pred --outcome <RS for Oncotype or MP for MammaPrint> --dataset <name of CSV file with annotations in the UCH_RS folder>  --experiment_label <label>
 ```

-These predictions will be saved in the project root as "<dataset>_predictions.csv"; with columns including percent_tiles_positive_0, ten_score, and comb - corresponding to the numeric predictions of the pathologic, clinical, and combinedl models.
+These predictions will be saved in the project root as "<dataset>_predictions.csv"; with columns including percent_tiles_positive_0, ten_score, and comb - corresponding to the numeric predictions of the pathologic, clinical, and combined models.
 Columns percent_tiles_positive_0_thresh, ten_score_thresh, and comb_thresh - correspond to a binary of whether a patient was predicted high risk (1) or low risk (0) using the high sensitivity threshold.

-To make new predictions using our frozen trained models for this analysis, please <a href='doi.org/10.5281/zenodo.6792391'>download the trained models from Zenodo</a> and extract the zip into the PROJECTS folder.
+To make new predictions using our frozen trained models for this analysis, please <a href='doi.org/10.5281/zenodo.7490381'>download the trained models from Zenodo</a> and extract the zip into the PROJECTS folder.

 ## Model interpretation